FDMGroup/CHProject/README.md

 Once a company name and id have been confirmed with the database an image will be pulled from google images, this will be their company logo - this is where we will implement non-blocking.
 If we have time later on we may implement a confirmation of change of name via email.

 The first step for this website will be to create a form to confirm an existing company name and id.

+Confirmation of checking in work from git to github!